fooof-tools/fooof/examples/README.txt

 Examples
 ========

 This section has examples of different functionality available in the module.

-Examples are organized into topics, and there is no ordering for these examples.
+Examples are organized by topic, and can be explored in any order.

 .. contents:: Contents
    :local: